deicod/erm/docs/development-workflow.md

    - Migrations are generated only when the schema snapshot changes.
 Re-running without changes keeps the migration directory clean.
 3. Commit the regenerated files as usual.

 Because the generator tracks hashes, you can safely run `erm gen` as often as you like—the second run after a change should report every component as "up-to-date".
 The tests under `generator/run_test.go` exercise this flow against the `examples/blog` workspace to guarantee idempotency.
+See [Customizing generated code safely](./customizing-generated-code.md) for patterns that keep your manual resolver and runtime edits out of the generator's way.

 ## Watching schema changes